Control Your Credit

 Learn to control your spending and pay down your credit cards.
 It's not hard—the key is to make your credit cards less convenient to use.
 Then devise your own personal rules on when to use cash and when to use credit.

 Follow these tips to get you started:

 - Decide how you are going to use credit.
-You need to be clear how you want to use your credit: convenience, emergencies, big purchases you can afford to pay overtime.
+You need to be clear how you want to use your credit: convenience, emergencies, big purchases you can afford to pay over time.
 This will allow you to control the level of debt you build up.
-If you are married, you and your spouse must agree to keep control together.
+If you are married, you and your spouse must agree about how you will use credit.

 - Have only one major credit card.
 Multiple cards mean numerous chances to build debt.
 It's also easier—and in the long run less expensive—to make larger payments on one card than to make minimum payments on many.